k2view-academy/K2View-Academy/articles/26_fabric_security_iam/11_user_IAM_LDAP.md

 # User IAM Using LDAP

 LDAP, the Lightweight Directory Access Protocol, is a mature, flexible, and well-supported standards-based mechanism for interacting with directory servers.
-It is often used for authentication and storing information about users, groups, and applications, but it is a fairly general-purpose data store and can be used in a wide variety of applications.
+It is often used for authentication and storing information about users, groups, and applications; however, it is a fairly general-purpose data store that can be utilized in a wide variety of applications.

 The data is stored in a hierarchical structure, and Active Directory searches are done according to this hierarchy.